wcj365/UMBC-Data-Science-Capstone/Assignment_01_Preparation.md

 # Assignment 01 - Preparation

 - Please use your **personal email** (not UMBC student email) to create a GitHub account.
-- You should use your existing GitHub account if already have one associated with your personal email.
+  - You should use your existing GitHub account if you already have one associated with your personal email.
-- Create a **PUBLIC** repository in GitHub and name it "**UMBC-DATA606-FALL2023-MONDAY**".
+- Create a **PUBLIC** repository in GitHub and name it **"UMBC-DATA606-Capstone"**.
-- Create a resume using **Markdown** format (.md) and save your resume in the above repository with the file name: "resume.md".
+- Create a resume using **Markdown** format (.md) and save it in the above repository with the file name: "Resume.md".
   - **Don't use Jupyter Notebook**.
 Just use a plain text file.
-  - If you are not proficient with Markdown, please take some time to practice it.
+  - If you are not familiar with Markdown, please take some time to learn and practice it.
+    - Do not write HTML code in the Markdown file
   - Your resume must be **well formatted/styled** and **professionally looking** by utilizing various **Markdown tags/syntaxes**.
   - Your resume must include a picture of your **headshot photo**.
 Your headshot photo must be uploaded to the above repository.
   - Your resume must provide good details about your educations and experiences.